chris01b/canvasApp/README.md

 1. Type:
     `$(".question_text").find("span").map(function(i, el) {return $(el).text()}).get().join('\r\n');`
     into your canvas assignment's developer console.
-2. Copy and paste the questions into `questions.txt`.
+2. Copy and paste the questions into `PASTE_QUESTIONS.txt`.
 3. Run: `npm test` from the root of the folder.